scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-pierre-geier.md

 ### Whose work inspires you most -- who are your role models as an artist?

 David Revoy is one of my role models, he is one of the reasons why I started to paint digitally.
-Back  in 2013 I saw one of his time lapse videos, “Lezard”.
+Back  in 2013 I saw one of his time lapse videos, "Lezard".
 He did that crazy Stuff with alchemy and suddenly had something to work with.
 So I bought a cheap Aiptek and started to draw with MyPaint  and all my drawings where awful.
 I switched back to traditional for a couple of months and eventually got back to digital.
 I read a lot of books, watched a lot of tutorials and started to listen to people who know what they are doing, like Matt from ctrlpaint.com.
 My whole mindset about drawing was just wrong.
 My standards were too high, I had almost no knowledge about volume, light, shade, surfaces and wanted to create awesome art.
 I started to drew basic props like mugs, cans or just textured balls.
-Then I discovered gesture drawing and with it some new techniques like “drawing with the bean”.
+Then I discovered gesture drawing and with it some new techniques like "drawing with the bean".

 ### What makes you choose digital over traditional painting?

 If you draw digitally you tend to take more risks, because you know you can make mistakes without destroying your whole image.
-And I just like the fact that you can waste a lot of “high quality” paper and colour without paying a single cent for it.
+And I just like the fact that you can waste a lot of "high quality" paper and colour without paying a single cent for it.

 [![swatch800](images/swatch800.png)](https://krita.org/wp-content/uploads/2015/10/swatch.png)